aburrell/apexpy/docs/installation.rst

 Because the base code is in Fortran, installation can be tricky and different problems can arise even if you already have a compiler installed (but please check that you do before trying these solutions).

+ApexPy is not compatible with numpy version 1.19.X, older and newer versions of numpy work without issue.

 Many times, the following modification to ``pip`` [1]_ will solve the installation problem, but it requires that both libgfortran and gfortran are installed on your system.::